Mrtk1/Mrtk1/README.md

 - 💞️ I’m looking to collaborate on a game project
 - 📫 To reach me my discord user is mrtk0955_13867
 - 😄 Pronouns: Mrtk
-- ⚡ Fun fact: I already know some coding.
+- ⚡ Fun fact: I knew a little bit of coding since i was 5!